MusaMammadov/Algorithms/LinkedList/README.md

-3 functions for adding, removing and inserting element into the list
+Linked List with functions for adding, removing and inserting elements into the list